-Miscellaneous For telephone consultations, charges for failure to keep a scheduled visit, or charges for completion of a claim form.
-For any other medical or dental service or treatment or prescription drug except as provided herein or as mandated by law.
-Motor Vehicle Accident For treatment or services for injuries resulting from the maintenance or use of a motor vehicle if such treatment or service is paid or payable under a plan or policy of motor vehicle insurance, including a certified or qualified plan of self-insurance, or any fund or program for the payment of extraordinary medical benefits established by law, including medical benefits payable in any manner under the Pennsylvania Motor Vehicle Financial Responsibility Act.
-Nutritional Counseling For nutritional counseling, except as provided herein.
-Obesity For treatment of obesity, except for medical and surgical treatment of morbid obesity or as provided herein.
-Oral Surgery For oral surgery procedures, except for the treatment of accidental injury to the jaw, sound and natural teeth, mouth or face, except as provided herein.
-Physical Examinations For routine or periodic physical examinations, the completion of forms, and the preparation of specialized reports solely for insurance, licensing, employment or other non-preventive purposes, such as pre-marital examinations, physicals for school, camp, sports or travel, which are not medically necessary and appropriate, except as provided herein or as mandated by law.
-Prescription Drugs (Medical Program) For prescription drugs which were paid or are payable under a freestanding prescription drug program.
-Preventive Care Services For preventive care services, wellness services or programs, except as provided herein or as mandated by law.

-Provider of Service Which are not prescribed by or performed by or upon the direction of a professional provider.
+For treatment of obesity, except for medical and surgical treatment of morbid obesity or as otherwise set forth in the predefined preventive schedule.
+Please refer to the Preventive Services section of Covered Services for more information.

+For oral surgery procedures, except as provided herein.
+For routine or periodic physical examinations, the completion of forms, and the preparation of specialized reports solely for insurance, licensing, employment or other non-preventive purposes, such as pre-marital examinations, physicals for school, camp, sports or travel, which are not medically necessary and appropriate, except as provided herein.
+For prescription drugs which were paid or are payable under a freestanding prescription drug program.
+For preventive care services, wellness services or programs, except as provided herein.
+Which are not prescribed by or performed by or upon the direction of a professional provider.
 Rendered by other than ancillary providers, facility providers or professional providers.
 Received from a dental or medical department maintained, in whole or in part, by or on behalf of an employer, a mutual benefit association, labor union, trust, or similar person or group.
 Which are submitted by a certified registered nurse and another professional provider for the same services performed on the same date for the same member.
 Rendered by a provider who is a member of your immediate family.
 Performed by a professional provider enrolled in an education or training program when such services are related to the education or training program.
-Respite Care For respite care.
-Sexual Dysfunction For treatment of sexual dysfunction that is not related to organic disease or injury.
+For respite care.
+For treatment of sexual dysfunction that is not related to organic disease or injury.

 Skilled Nursing For skilled nursing facility services after you have reached the maximum level of recovery possible for your particular condition and no longer require definitive treatment other than routine supportive care; when confinement is intended solely to assist you with the activities of daily living or to provide an institutional environment for your convenience; or for treatment of substance abuse or mental illness.
-Smoking (nicotine) Cessation For nicotine cessation support programs and/or classes, unless mandated or required by law.
+Smoking (nicotine) Cessation For nicotine cessation support programs and/or classes, except as otherwise set forth in the predefined preventive schedule.
+Please refer to the Preventive Services section of Covered Services for more information.
 Termination Date Incurred after the date of termination of your coverage except as provided herein.

-Therapy For outpatient therapy and rehabilitation services for which there is no expectation of restoring or improving a level of function or when no additional functional progress is expected to occur, unless medically necessary and appropriate. ТМЈ For treatment of temporomandibular joint (jaw hinge) syndrome with intra-oral prosthetic devices, or any other method to alter vertical dimensions and/or restore or maintain the occlusion and treatment of temporomandibular joint dysfunction not caused by documented organic joint disease or physical trauma.
-Transsexual Surgery For any treatment leading to or in connection with transsexual surgery, except for sickness or injury resulting from such treatment or surgery.
+Therapy For outpatient therapy and rehabilitation services for which there is no expectation of restoring or improving a level of function or when no additional functional progress is expected to occur.
+TMJ For treatment of temporomandibular joint (jaw hinge) syndrome with intra-oral prosthetic devices, or any other method to alter vertical dimensions and/or restore or maintain the occlusion and treatment of temporomandibular joint dysfunction not caused by documented organic joint disease or physical trauma.
 Vision Correction Surgery For the correction of myopia, hyperopia or presbyopia, including but not limited to corneal microsurgery, such as keratomileusis, keratophakia, radial keratotomy, corneal ring implants, Laser-Assisted in Situ Keratomileusis (LASIK) and all related services.
 War For losses sustained or expenses incurred as a result of an act of war whether declared or undeclared.
-Weight Reduction For weight reduction programs, including all diagnostic testing related to weight reduction programs, unless medically necessary and appropriate or as mandated or required by law.
+Weight Reduction For weight reduction programs, including all diagnostic testing related to weight reduction programs, unless medically necessary and appropriate.

 Well-Baby Care For well-baby care visits, except as provided herein.
 Workers' Compensation For any illness or bodily injury which occurs in the course of employment if benefits or compensation are available, in whole or in part, under the provisions of any federal, state, or local government's workers' compensation, occupational disease or similar type legislation.
 This exclusion applies whether or not you claim the benefits or compensation.